 Pardoning Power of the President of India

-Question students often ask: Under which Article of the Constitution of India does the President has the power of pardon or remission?
+Question students often ask: Under which Article of the Constitution of India does the President have the power of pardon or remission?

 Article 72 of the Indian Constitution grants pardoning powers to the President.
 As per this power, the President of India can pardon, reprieve, respite, commute, or remit the sentence of any person who is convicted of any offence: